Lakhankumawat/LearnCPP/R-Recursion/README.md

 Hence,
+the time complexity if this approach is O(n2)

+### Space-Complexity
-the time complexity if this approach is O(n2) Space-Complexity-> The recursive call will take place n+1 times and hence n + 1 activation records will get created at max.
+The recursive call will take place n+1 times and hence n + 1 activation records will get created at max.
 That shows the space complexity is O(n).

 ## Examples
 input-->5,30